 1. Kate was “box office poison” at the time.

-After Bringing Up Baby (read about that here) didn’t meet studio expectations, Katharine Hepburn was labeled by theater owners as “box office poison”.
+After Bringing Up Baby (read about that here) didn’t meet studio expectations, Katharine Hepburn was labeled by theater owners as “box office poison.”
 She said, “They say I’m a has-been.
 If I weren’t laughing so much, I might cry.”
-Columbia Pictures defied this opinion with their marketing campaign asking: “Is it true what they say about Hepburn—that she’s Box Office Poison?”
-Unfortunately, some of the billboards were defaced by the roller derby to get their own publicity by answering in the affirmative.
+Columbia Pictures played off of the criticism with their Holiday marketing campaign with billboards that asked: “Is it true what they say about Hepburn—that she’s Box Office Poison?”

 2. Kate stole the film…

-After shooting wrapped, director George Cukor threw a party, which was his tradition after completing his films.
-Katharine Hepburn decided to offer something extra special.
+After shooting wrapped, director George Cukor threw a big party, a tradition that he kept after each film he completed.
+Katharine Hepburn decided to bring something extra special to this party.
 She said, “I stole the old Holiday test from RKO and ran it for the guests… I led the laughter, and everyone just fell over – Cary [Grant], George, everyone, laughed themselves sick.”

 3. There was a deleted scene.

-An additional scene was actually shot for the beginning of the film and showed when Cary Grant met Doris Nolan at Lake Placid.
-Since the film was based on a play, the idea was to “open up” the script.
-Director George Cukor disliked the opening and decided it wasn’t necessary.
+An additional scene was actually shot for the beginning of the film.
+It showed how Cary Grant first met Doris Nolan at Lake Placid.
+Since the film was based on a play, the scene was intended to “open up” the script.
+However, Cukor disliked the opening and decided it wasn’t necessary.